warrickball/tomso/docs/index.rst

 TOMSO is a set of Python modules for loading and saving input and output files for and from stellar evolution and oscillation codes.
-The functions are bundled together in modules that correspond to a specific stellar evolution or oscillation code.
-The exception to this is the IO module, which works with formats that are intended not to be code specific (e.g. FGONG files).
+The functions are bundled together in modules that correspond to a specific stellar evolution, oscillation code or file format.

 The code is intended to be the minimum necessary to usefully manipulate input and output data.
 The only current requirement is